nguyentheloc-310101/E-store-Website-Fullstack/README.md

 And this is one of the simple webs for selling online like Amazona.

-I used #REACTJS and #NODEJS to build the whole system of backend and frontend of this web
+I used #REACTJS and #NODEJS to build the whole system of backend and frontend for this web

 I hope you  all enjoy and have fun with coding